stacks-network/docs/_browser/ids-introduction.md

 <div class="uk-card uk-card-default uk-card-body">
-<p>When Blockstack registers your human readable ID and the recovery key. _You_ must
+<p>When Blockstack registers your human-readable ID and the recovery key. _You_ must
 record the:
 </p>
 <ul>